Analysts Have Conflicting Sentiments on These Healthcare Companies: Teleflex (TFX), Sanofi (OtherSNYNF) and Neurocrine (NBIX)

 According to TipRanks.com, Stringer is a 3-star analyst with an average return of 23.5% and a 66.7% success rate.
 Stringer covers the Healthcare sector, focusing on stocks such as Apellis Pharmaceuticals, Annexon Biosciences, and Stoke Therapeutics.

-Currently, the analyst consensus on Neurocrine is a Moderate Buy with an average price target of $123.79, a 9.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Neurocrine with a $123.79 average price target, an 8.1% upside from current levels.
 In a report issued on February 1, Mizuho Securities also maintained a Hold rating on the stock with a $117.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.